streamr-dev/network/README.md

 streamr listen streamId apiKey
 ```

 Flag `--dev` or `--stg` can be enabled for the command to operate on pre-defined development or staging environment.
+Alternatively, you can give `--ws-url <url>` and `--http-url <url>` to connect to any custom network.

 ###  publish